canonical/core-base/SECURITY.md

 [Privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) for instructions.

-Alternatively, please email [security@ubuntu.com](mailto:security@ubuntu.com) with a description of the issue, the steps you took to create the issue, affected versions, and, if known, mitigations for the issue.

 The Ubuntu Core GitHub admins will be notified of the issue and will work with you to determine whether the issue qualifies as a security issue and, if so, in